newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks-licenses/hot-work-fire-permit.md

   If you need a fire permit, you must apply for one and pass an inspection each time you do the activity.
+issuingAgency: NJ Division of Fire Safety or your local fire department
 callToActionText: Contact My Local Enforcing Agency (LEA)
 callToActionLink: https://www.nj.gov/dca/dfs/pdf/fire%20directory_county%20summary/fire_code_enforcement_director.pdf
 ---

 ## How to Apply

 Contact your town's `Local Enforcing Agency (LEA)|lea` to see if you need a permit and how to apply.
-Your LEA can be your local fire department or the state Division of Fire Safety.
+Your LEA can be your local fire department or the New Jersey Division of Fire Safety.

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="informational" }